dsdanielpark/ExceptNotifier/README.md

 ### b.
 Notifier with OpenAI API
-- If you just set `_OPEN_AI_API` and `_OPEN_AI_MODEL` environment variables in all application use case, AI MODEL will automatically send debugging information as a message.
+- If you just set `_OPEN_AI_API` and `_OPEN_AI_MODEL` environment variables in all application use cases, AI MODEL will automatically send debugging information as a message.
 Currently, it is mainly based on the `GPT-3.5-TURBO` model, but we plan to update it so that other models can be used later.
 *Notifier*
 ```python
 from ExceptNotifier import ExceptTelegram, SuccessTelegram, SendTelegram